 Ever wonder if your dog’s dental structure is the same as humans?
 If you are a dog owner, it’s important to understand the dog teeth anatomy.
-This is because their dental health plays a vital role in securing their overall health.
+This is because their dental health plays a vital role in securing their overall dental health.

 A lot of dog diseases are linked with teeth problems.
 Oftentimes, the signs and symptoms of these diseases can be found through their teeth.
 If left neglected, tooth extraction could follow.

 Puppy Teeth Eruption

 Puppies are generally toothless when they are born.
 Their milk teeth, also known as deciduous teeth will start to emerge on their 3rd to 4th week of age.
 When they reach their 5th month, they will typically have a total of 28 puppy teeth.
 The puppy teeth consist of incisors, premolars, and canine teeth.

 Incisors and premolars are the teeth that they use for grasping.
 Canine teeth, on the other hand, are used for tearing.
 Yes, that is the teeth they use to chew on your most precious shoes.

 In some cases, the puppy teeth do not fall out voluntarily.
 This is the common cause of overcrowding since the adult teeth and milk teeth are growing in one place.

 Adult Dog Teeth Types

 Your dog’s puppy teeth should have all fallen out at their 7th month.
 At this period, their permanent teeth will start to emerge.
 Adult dogs are expected to have 42 teeth in their mouth.

 Your dog’s upper jaw, which is called the maxilla will have a total of 20 teeth, while their lower jaw or the mandible will have 22 teeth.